Elizur Holyoke: Land issues

 In 1660, after the founding of Hadley and Northampton, a question arose regarding the exact borders of Springfield.
 The general court of Springfield sent out two surveying parties to explore the surrounding regions.
 Elizur Holyoke served as head of one of these parties, while Rowland Thomas headed the other party.
 While Holyoke traversed the east side of the Connecticut River, Thomas explored the west side of the river.
 Lore holds that the two held a conversation over a narrow part of the river near Hockanum.

 Mount Holyoke

-It is commonly stated that Holyoke and Thomas gave their names to the mountains that stood at the end of their paths.
-Mount Holyoke was named by Elizur Holyoke, while Rowland Thomas named Mount Tom, originally called Mount Thomas, later shortened to Mt.
-Tom.
+Holyoke and Thomas gave their names to the mountains that stood at the end of their paths.
+Mount Holyoke was named by Elizur Holyoke, while Rowland Thomas named Mount Tom, originally called Mount Thomas.

 Career

 In 1661, Elizur was chosen as Springfield's deputy to the General Court; 1662, he was appointed associate county judge - recorder of all courts; 1663, made the rank of captain, and was a selectman and deputy to the general court; in 1675, the Holyoke home was destroyed during a raid by Indians led by Wequogan.

 During the King Philip's War, Capt.
 Elizur Holyoke was in command of the successful defense of Springfield, until his death in 1676, one account says not due directly to any injury.
-However, there are other accounts that say he was killed by the Wampanoag Indians on 5 Feb 1676.
+However, there are other accounts that say he was killed by the Wampanoag Indians on February 5, 1676.